Xyu-Chern/XJTLU_FYP/README.md

 ----
 ## Study experience
 - It's just about my previous project summary, so i can not give advice for whom begins in M4S1.
+- The thesis needs to follow the school's oreder with basic motivations, and do not write like a conference or journal.